THIS TRIP HAS BEEN MOVED TO COSTA RICA. PLEASE CONTACT THE HOME OFFICE FOR MORE DETAILS.

 Departing from the mountains, we make a stop for souvenir shopping and take a Zip-Line tour in the Mambacho Volcano Nature Reserve.
 Finally, we arrive to Laguna de Apoyo for a day of relaxing on the beach, exploring the lake by kayak, and reflection.
 Equipped with new knowledge and a fresh perspective, the group shares their accomplishments at a celebratory dinner the evening before departure.
 Leaving is always difficult, but the experiences gained in Nicaragua will, undoubtedly, positively influence participants’ future career paths in the medical field.

-The Global Works chaperoned Group Flight departs from Dallas (DFW) for this program.
+The Global Works chaperoned Group Flight departs from Miami (MIA) for this program.
 Airfare is not included the tuition.
 Please visit Dates & Tuition for group flight costs and Flight & Travel Arrangements for more information about travel days.

 Adventure & Cultural Activities